 Ricketts lived in the area from 1934 until his death, and the sanctuary now works as a museum and gallery of Ricketts’ life and art.
 Entrance to William Ricketts Sanctuary is free of charge, and you can pay 5 Australian dollars (3.4 €) for an audio guide.
-William Ricketts Sanctuary is open daily from 10 AM to 4.30 PM.
+The place is open daily from 10 AM to 4.30 PM.

 William Ricketts Sanctuary is a bit more obscure tourist sight near Melbourne – for example, it’s not even mentioned in the Lonely Planet Australia guide.
-However, if you want to escape the city for a short day trip from Melbourne, William Ricketts Sanctuary is definitely worth it.
+However, if you want to escape the city for a short day trip from Melbourne, the statue park is definitely worth it.

 Directions to William Ricketts Sanctuary